 You need to develop a certain readiness and trust in them, and that takes time.
 As mentioned at the start, don’t be surprised if the majority of the visitors simply bounce back.

 The above-mentioned ways have been tried and tested.
 You can safely use them and drive home success.
 And we would suggest you use them ASAP.

 The key is to streamline your retargeting campaigns and make them extremely focused.
 This is how you can achieve a healthy conversion rate.

-Hope you will find this write-up helpful in your Retargeting endeavours.
+Hope you found this write-up helpful in your Retargeting endeavors.